Dear Mama, YOU ARE GOOD ENOUGH

-Our current error of information-overload and social media consumption is fun, informative and life-changing for networking and building relationships, but it can be derailing and distracting at times.
+Our current era of information-overload and social media consumption is fun, informative and life-changing for networking and building relationships, but it can be derailing and distracting at times.
 I’ve noticed that if I personally spend too much time consuming external “stuff”, I lose track of my own goals, confidence and plans.
 I start subtly measuring myself against other moms who seem to be handling things sooo much better than I am.
 It’s that thing that happens when you take the inspiration one-step-too-far.

 If I’m honest, those who haven’t read my blog over the years and just see the pictures I post on social media, probably think I’m totally rocking the mom-life and that everything comes easily to me, but this couldn’t be further from the truth.
 I strive to be authentic and share some of my not-so-great moments in motherhood.
 The fact that I love posting pretty pictures, doesn’t mean that every experience in my life is pretty!
 This goes for most people but it’s important for me to say and write about it, because I’ve had many personal struggles along my parenting journey, such as battling postnatal depression, realizing that juggling two kids is harder than I thought and helping my child cope with grief (if you haven’t already read these stories, you can catch up).
 Real life happens and it’s in those moments that you feel most vulnerable and alone, especially if those around you are aren’t necessarily having the same experiences.
 There were moments when I questioned whether I was good enough and worthy of my beautiful kids.
 To this day, I struggle with balancing work and family life.
 My mom-guilt isn’t going away any time soon, but it can’t be the end of me.